 But I like to use CMOS tyes because it is power saving.

-We try to apply a JK Flip-Flop to Light sensor switch circuit experiment.
-It uses MC14027 or CD4027 or TC4027 as CMOS-IC, inside JK-Flip-Flop and 16 pins.
-Which each pin has a different function as shown below.
+We use MC14027 or CD4027 or TC4027 as CMOS-IC, inside JK-Flip-Flop and 16 pins.
+See pinout below.

-On left section.
+On the left section.

-Pin 1 to pin 7 are pins of a first flip flop.
+- Pin 1 to pin 7 are pins of a first flip flop.
 Then,

-Pin 9 to pin 15 are pins of a second flip flop.
+- Pin 9 to pin 15 are pins of a second flip flop.

 Look at right, block diagram inside each flip flop.